 The primary and post primary educational needs of the future community living within Cherrywood have been provided for by the identification of school sites.
-The location, size and number of school sites has been established in consultation with the Department of Education and Skills.
-Four primary school sites and two post primary school sites have been identified.
+The location, size and number of school sites has been established in consultation with the Department of Education-and-Skills.
+Four primary school sites and two post primary school sites were have been identified-determined at the time of the initial preparation of the Planning Scheme (as approved 2014) by the Department of Education as sufficient to meet the needs of the population of Cherrywood.
+The need for an additional primary school was subsequently determined, further to the Building Height and Density Amendment and the Town Centre and Environs Review.

-The sites for the primary schools have been located adjacent to open space to facilitate a sharing of the recreational space.
+The sites for the initial four primary schools have been located adjacent to open space to facilitate a sharing of the recreational space.
 The sites have been located so that they are accessible by the network of pedestrian and cycle routes, in order to encourage walking and cycling to school.
 The sites have been geographically located to facilitate an even spread of local schools.
 Primary school sites are generally close to Village Centres so as to reinforce the sense of community.
+The fifth primary school site would be ideally located within the Town Centre Core, to cater for children living within the Town Centre Core.